Last updated 31st March, 2025

 The best place to start your search for a pest control contractor would be the local council listings, or with a simple search online.
 The key things to look for when searching for the best contractor is to ensure that they are accredited by the British Pest Control Association (BPCA).

-This will ensure that they are trusted traders that have been certified to show that they are qualified to carry out pest control services on your home.
+This will ensure that they are trusted traders who have been certified to show that they are qualified to carry out pest control services on your home.
 You should also ask a contractor whether they are fully insured before enlisting them to carry out any work for you, to ensure you won’t be hit with problems down the line.

 https://bpca.org.uk/write/MediaUploads/Documents/Research/Exec_summary_2013.pdf